Orange-OpenSource/conllueditor/README.md

 * search: forms, lemmas, UPOS, XPOS, deprels, sentences IDs and comments, sequences of any of these, searching for subtrees, importing subtrees from current sentence, sd-parse support
 * edit non-CoNLL-U columns in a subset of [CoNLL-U plus files](http://universaldependencies.org/ext-format.html)
-* create multitoken words from existing words or add a MTW to contract two ore more existing words
+* create multiword tokens from existing words or add a MWT to contract two ore more existing words
 * git support
 * export of dependency graphs as svg or LaTeX (for the [tikz-dependency](https://ctan.org/pkg/tikz-dependency) package or the [doc/deptree.sty](doc/deptree.sty) class, see [documentation](doc/deptree-doc.pdf))